tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 Version History
 ---------------

+1.30:
+- NEW: UIPanels can now specify a clipping area that's to be used with a new Clipped series of shaders.

 1.28:
 - NEW: Added a simple tweener and a set of tweening scripts (position, rotation, scale, and color).
 - FIX: Several fixes for rare non-critical issues.
+- FIX: Flash export bug work-arounds.

 1.27:
 - FIX: UISlider should now work properly when centered again.